 Unit 2 Assessment:

-Content curation report, written content and statement of reflection: Based on the plan developed in Unit 1, a 1000 word (+/-10%) content curation report + Supporting 500-word (maximum) statement of reflection on own learning relating to communication techniques and concepts employed in the visual and writing tasks.
+Content curation report, written content and statement of reflection: Based on the plan developed in Unit 1, a 1000 word (+/-10%) content curation report, + A 1000 word (+/-10%) piece of original written content, on the chosen topic, that draws on the material within the curated content report, and develops messages into a coherent narrative around the objectives of the plan.
+Finally a supporting 500-word (+/-10%) statement of reflection on own learning relating to communication techniques and concepts employed in the visual and writing tasks.

 Unit 3 Assessment:

-An Executive report, statement of reflection and discussion of ethical issues: A 1500-word (+/-10%) executive report + A 500-word (maximum) discussion of the ethical and legal decisions involved in planning.
+An Executive report, statement of reflection and discussion of ethical issues: A 1500-word (+/-10%) executive report + Supporting 500-word (+/- 10%) statement of reflection on own learning relating to concepts and practicalities of measurement and evaluation considered in the report/ proposal.
+Finally a 500-word (+/- 10%) discussion of the ethical and legal decisions involved in planning.

 You qualify for the CIPR Professional PR Certificate if you have any of the following: